lorikrell/gamerchic/docs/photoshop/wow-logo.md

 * [Folder of all PSDs and fonts!](https://drive.google.com/drive/u/0/folders/1thJDl4LTUwOY-KWd2L8G-MzEeKCxLPDy) Install the fonts to use the text options per logo.

 ## How the PSD Works

+Both versions of logo PSDs work the same.
+You have folder of logo looks to show/hide, folders to drop in art, and text to add custom titles and subtitles.

 1. Download and install the fonts if you are editing this locally using Photoshop or Affinity Designer.
 1. Download and open the Photoshop files in Photoshop or Photopea.